You vs. Wild

 You vs. Wild is a 2019 interactive American adventure reality television series on Netflix.
-The premise revolves around making key decisions to help Bear Grylls navigate in harsh, scary environments to survive and complete missions.
+The show's premise revolves around making key decisions to help Bear Grylls navigate in harsh, scary environments to survive and complete missions.
 Grylls speaks directly to the camera, asking the viewer to select between options like scaling a cliff or scrambling along the coastline, etc.

 The full season of You vs. Wild consisting of eight episodes has been released on April 10, 2019.

 Later on February 16, 2021, the movie Animals on the Loose: A You vs. Wild Movie was released on Netflix.
 A second interactive special released on September 14 titled You vs. Wild: Out Cold.